eclipse-tycho/tycho/src/site/markdown/TestingBundles.md

  </project>
 ```

-To execute the tests, one has to invoke maven with `mvn test`, the following demo projects are provided as an example:
+To execute the tests, one has to invoke maven with `mvn test`.
+The following demo projects are provided as an example:

 - Project with a configured source folder: https://github.com/eclipse-tycho/tycho/tree/master/demo/testing/surefire/with-source-folder
 - Project using maven standard layout: https://github.com/eclipse-tycho/tycho/tree/master/demo/testing/surefire/with-maven-layout